nextgis/docs_ngweb/source/mapstyles.rst

 Tile cache
 ------------

-Caching provides faster rendering of web map layers.
+Caching provides faster rendering of Web Map layers.
 The **tile cache** settings tab while creating styles consists of the following settings (см. :numref:`tile_cache_settings`):

 * *Enabled* checkbox;
 * *Allow using tiles in non-tile requests* checkbox - the requested image (not a tile) will be prepared from previously cached tiles (if available);